 “Don't be afraid to be involved.
 Find places to serve that feed your soul.” – Jackie Kelly, LEAD 2015 and OI 2015

 Jackie Kelly participated in LEAD 2015 and OI 2015, and serves as Supervisor of the Community Engagement Team at Central Library.

 What were your biggest takeaways from OI and LEAD?
 I loved that OI presented us with a behind the scenes glimpse into a variety of organizations and city agencies.
 During LEAD, civic leaders shared real talk about what worked and what didn't in their community engagement endeavors; even for experienced professionals there is sometimes a learning curve, and I appreciated the honesty.

-What impact has your participation in LEAD and SKL had on your work in the community?
+What impact has your participation in OI and LEAD had on your work in the community?
 OI and LEAD gave me the confidence to get involved on many different levels.

 What leadership quality has been most useful in your work?
 Passion.
 I choose to give my time and energy to organizations whose missions resonate with me.

 What board, committee, or other community leadership role have you had recently that was particularly important to you?
 Why did you choose to serve in that capacity?
 I'm involved with a group called Back on My Feet Indianapolis.
 Back on My Feet, a national organization operating in 12 major cities, combats homelessness through the power of running, community support and essential employment and housing resources.
 As social chair of Team Wheeler Mission, I'm part of a group who brings a sense of camaraderie to our members and makes them feel part of the larger community through monthly social activities.